RayHightower/RayHightower.com/_posts/2022-07-14-apartment-acquisitions.markdown

 <!--more-->

-* Residents like us because we make improvements, and everyone wants to be proud of the place they call home.
+* Residents choose our properties because we make improvements and we manage our properties well.
+Everyone wants to be proud of the place they call home.

-* Investors like us because we offer a steady, predictable return on investment.
+* Investors choose Bridgetown because we offer a steady, predictable return on investment.
+We communicate well.
 And the tax benefits are great, too!

 We cater to business owners and high net worth individuals who are looking for a steady, reliable place to invest capital.

 ### Due Diligence

 Today I was in Nashville, Tennessee touring a 140-unit apartment community with a group of fellow investors.
-Many of the properties
+We've built a community of trust, and many times we invest together.
+We advise each other, and we learn together.

-Before we place our investors' money, we examine the asset thoroughly.
+Before Bridgetown places our investors' money in an asset, we examine the property thoroughly.
 We bring in experts to evaluate the useful life of building systems as well as market potential.
-A typical Bridgetown Partners due diligence tour will include experts in areas such as:
+A typical Bridgetown due diligence cycle will include experts in areas such as:

 - Plumbing.
 Are the pipes sufficiently robust to support the needs of the residents?
 - Electrical systems.
 Will the current configuration support upgrades such as in-unit washer/dryer installation?